4475f9e4-1337-4c5b-bc13-6534b2c3a92d/weather_facts/README.md

 ### 🌦️ Weather Facts API 🌦️

-This project provides a simple API that returns random weather facts.
+This project provides a simple API to handle the creation and saving of weather facts.

 The API exposes two endpoints `/fact` and `/favorites` that can be used to retrieve and save random weather facts.

 ---